 This form best resembles present belts, which are manufactured approximately 15 cm longer than the waistline.
 In seven graves from Birka, Sweden (488, 750, 761, 918, 949, 1030, 1076) the buckles are no more than 10 cm far from each other (Arbman 1943) and similar positions could be found throughout Europe – we can mention Great Moravian (i.e. Kalousek 1973: 33, Fig. 13) or Danish graves (Arents – Eisenschmidt 2010b: 301, Taf.
 3).
 There are no belts with hanging strap-ends in Early medieval iconography, which is rather schematic than detailed.
 Belts are scarcely visible in painted iconography as they usually seem to be overlapped by pleated upper tunics, which can be interpreted as an element of fashion.
 As a result the belt looks like a narrow horizontal line.

-There is a certain contradiction between some burial positions and strap-end decor, where some of Early medieval belts had strap-ends that hung down when threaded through the buckle.
+On the other hand, several burial positions shows some of Early medieval belts had strap-ends that hung down, and the decoration of strap-ends is often understandable when seen in the hanging state.
 The most graphic evidence comes from depictions of people and animals which can be seen on the strap-ends and placed lengthwise.
 In some cases, there are figures of naked men depicted on the strap-ends, which could imply that the hanging end could reach down to the genitals and symbolically represent or emphasize them (Thomas 2000: Fig. 3.16, 3.27).
 In the listing below we will attempt to suggest several manners of tying these belts.

 Fig. 2: A selection of painted iconography of 9-11th century depicting a belt hidden in tunic pleats.